Grayson County Children's Advocacy Center

 $5,000 Goal

-For two decades, the Grayson County Children’s Advocacy Center has been a beacon of hope and healing for thousands of children who have experienced the trauma of child abuse.
-Since 2004, we’ve dedicated ourselves to ensuring that every child is provided with the comprehensive services and support they need to begin their journey to recovery.
+Since opening our doors in 2004, the Grayson County Children’s Advocacy Center has been a beacon of hope and healing for thousands of children who have experienced the trauma of abuse.
+For more than 20 years, we have dedicated ourselves to ensuring that every child receives the comprehensive services and compassionate support they need to begin their journey toward recovery.

 Giving Activity